 Students requiring the use of a service animal should contact the Coordinator of Disability Services to request a confidential meeting.
 Please read the TU Service/ESA Policy for more information on your rights and responsibilities.

 An Emotional Support Animal is an animal that provides emotional or other support that ameliorates one or more identified symptoms or effects of a person’s disability.
 Unlike service animals, support animals are not required to be trained to perform work or tasks, and they include species other than dogs.
 According to the Fair Housing Act (FHA) a person with a documented disability is permitted to have an Emotional Support Animal in their individual dwelling when a professional health care provider has deemed it necessary for the individual’s emotional well being.

 Students interested in registering for an ESA should read the Assistance Animal Policy for detailed information on the registration process and to become familiar with the rules and regulations regarding ESA’s on campus.
-Additionally, students should refer to the Sample Documentation Letter when discussing the need for an ESA with their health care provider.
 Please note that any animal brought onto campus before proper approval has been granted will be subject to immediate removal and the student will be subject to fines.

 Emotional Support Animal Registration and Documentation Requirements:

 - Complete the ESA Application – Requests for ESA’s must be made 30 days prior to moving onto campus (see the Academic Calendar for move in dates).